raul-singh/L1RA/README.md

 ```

 NOTE: as of right now, L1RA does not support saving and loading the model, so it's mandatory to have `save_strategy="no"` when defining `TrainingArguments`.

+There is also `L1RATrainer` available, which is an extension of the basic `Trainer` from the `transformers` library.
+The interface is the same, and it can be used whenever the `L1RASFTTraner` does not fit the job.

+### Optimizer Note
+L1RA makes use of the experimental `AdamE` optimizer.
+As of right now, `L1RATrainer` and `L1RASFTTrainer` will force the use of `AdamE` when specifying another AdamW optimizer like `adamw` or `adamw-torch`.